cda-tum/mqt-predictor/README.md

-# MQT Predictor: Determining a good Compilation Flow for unseen Quantum Circuits
+# MQT Predictor: Automatic Prediction of Good Compilation Paths
-MQT Predictor is a framework to create a software tool suggesting a compilation flow to use for an arbitrary quantum circuit according to the user's needs.
+MQT Predictor is a framework to create a software tool suggesting a compilation path to use for an arbitrary quantum circuit according to the user's needs.

-Here, compilation flow is defined as the combination of an actual quantum computer and a respective compiler.
+# Guide
+## Usage of pre-trained Model
+## Adaption of Model for custom use case

+# Usage via pip
+# Usage via repository

 # Instantiation
-## Inputs
-### Compilation Flows
+## Compilation Path and Compilation Pipelines
-### Evaluation Metric
+## Evaluation Metric
-## Training Data Generation
+## Generation of Training Data
-## Machine Learning Model

-# Examplary usage via pip

 # Repository Structure
-# Repository Usage
 # References
 In case you are using MQT Predictor in your work, we would be thankful if you referred to it by citing the following publication:
 ```bibtex